canonical/kafka-k8s-operator/docs/tutorial/integrate-with-client-applications.md

 (tutorial-integrate-with-client-applications)=
 # 3. Integrate with client applications

-This is part of the [Charmed Apache Kafka K8s Tutorial](index.md).
+This is a part of the [Charmed Apache Kafka K8s Tutorial](index.md).

-## Integrate with client applications

 As mentioned in the previous section of the Tutorial, the recommended way to create and manage users is by means of another charm: the [Data Integrator Charm](https://charmhub.io/data-integrator).
 This will let us encode users directly in the Juju model, and - as shown in the following - rotate user credentials rotations with and without application downtime using Relations.